Part 2: Objects and Properties

 2. Click Reset () when finished.

-Sensor object
+Adding a Sensor object

-The Sensor () object models the field-of-view and other properties of a sensing device attached to another STK object.
+The Sensor () object models the field of view and other properties of a sensing device attached to another STK object.

 1. Insert a Sensor () object using the Insert Default () method.